Singapore Budget 2014

 - Click here for tax changes (consolidated by IRAS)

 As always, there are comments galore, both written and documented in short video clips.
-Here is a consolidation of Big Four commentaries and below are various Budget-related links:
+Below are various Budget-related links:

 1) Budget 2014 Overview (video clip) and information on the Pioneer Generation Fund (video clip)